 Thanos had teleported Iron Man, Captain Marvel, Moon Dragon and Drax the Destroyer out of Avengers Mansion to Titan right before his fleet attacked.
 Iron Man, Moon Dragon and Drax had been defeated easily by Thanos back on Titan leaving only Mar-Vell still standing.

 Mar-Vell and his alter-ego Rick Jones had led the mad god back to the Earth.
 Thanos reassumed corporeal form to fight Captain Marvel one-on-one.
 To ensure that the other Avengers could not come to Mar-Vell’s aid Thanos – still as powerful as a god – had shifted the rest of the Earth into a separate Time Continuum a fraction of a second out of synch with the Avengers.
+(This was what set off Mantis’ empathic senses and was why Thanos was confident that the Avengers and Captain Marvel were doomed.)

 To Thanos and the good Captain it seemed like they were the only two beings on Earth and even though they were fighting on the roof of Avengers Mansion none of the Avengers could detect their presence.
 EXCEPT, of course, for our homegirl Mantis with her empathic powers.